List of Heisman Trophy winners: History

 Between 1936 and 2001, the award was given at an annual gala ceremony at the Downtown Athletic Club in New York City.
 The Downtown Athletic Club's facilities were damaged during the September 11, 2001 attacks.
 Due to financial difficulties stemming from the damage, the DAC declared bankruptcy in 2002, turning over its building to creditors.
 Following the club's bankruptcy and the loss of the original Downtown Athletic Club building, the Yale Club of New York City assumed presenting honors in 2002 and 2003.
 The ceremony was moved to the New York Marriott Marquis in Times Square for the 2002, 2003, and 2004 presentations.
 Between 2005 and 2019, the event was held at PlayStation Theater in Times Square.
 The move to the PlayStation Theater allowed the Downtown Athletic Club (and ultimately, the award's successor, The Heisman Trust) to resume full control of the event (the most prominent example of which was the return of the official portraits of past winners), despite the loss of the original presentation hall.
 Shortly after the 2019 ceremony was held, the PlayStation Theater was permanently closed; as a result, the Heisman Trust began searching for a new location to conduct the trophy presentation.
 The 2020 ceremony would ultimately be held at the studios of ESPN in Bristol, Connecticut due to the COVID-19 pandemic, with the ceremony being held on January 5, 2021.

-In terms of balloting, the fifty states of the U.S. are split into six regions (Far West, Mid Atlantic, Mid West, North East, South, South West), and six regional representatives are selected to appoint voters in their states.
+In terms of balloting, the fifty states of the U.S. are split into six regions (Far West, Mid-Atlantic, Midwest, Northeast, South, Southwest), and six regional representatives are selected to appoint voters in their states.
 Each region has 145 media votes, for a total of 870 votes.
 In addition, all previous Heisman winners may vote, and one final vote is counted through public balloting.
-The Heisman ballots contain a 3-2-1 point system, in which each ballot ranks the voter's top three players and awards them three points for a first-place vote, two points for a second-place vote, and one point for a third-place vote.
+The Heisman ballots contain a 3–2–1 point system, in which each ballot ranks the voter's top three players and awards them three points for a first-place vote, two points for a second-place vote, and one point for a third-place vote.
 The points are tabulated, and the player with the highest total of points across all ballots wins the Heisman Trophy.